 Cafe El Nido

 If you are not sure where to eat in Torquay, head to Cafe El Nido.
-Located on Fischer street, they are open Monday to Thursday from 7:00 am to 2:30 pm, Friday to Thursday from 7:00 am to 7:30 pm and from 8:00 am to 2:30 pm on Sunday.
+Located on Fischer street, they are open for breakfast and lunch every day, and serve stellar coffee.

 Head here for coffee, brunch and lunch.
 You will find food inspired by El Nido in the Philippines and prepared with local Australian produce.
 This Torquay cafe is obsessed with preparing high-quality fusion food like Bao Buns and Asian street food.